tripal/tripal/docs/dev_guide/custom_field/custom_formatter.rst

   - ``$element`` is the first argument.
 It is an array into which you should set the contents to be displayed.
   - ``$entity_type`` will always have the value ``Tripal Entity``.
   - ``$entity`` is the entity object which contains all information about the entity including the loaded data values.
   -  ``$langcode`` is the language.
 This is used by Drupal to provide translations of data into other spoken languages.
-By default, Tripal does not use a language.
+By default, Tripal does not use a language, as biological data is generally language agnostic.
+Consider for example a gene sequence or a feature coordinate.
   - ``$items`` is an array containing all of the loaded data for this field.
   - ``$display`` is the name of the display such as full page, a teaser, etc. Currently, Tripal does not distinguish between displays.